gmc-code/PC-Using-RTD/docs/setup/Git commands.rst

 For an introduction to command line use of git in the terminal (CLI) see: https://www.youtube.com/watch?v=HVsySz-h9r4&list=PL-osiE80TeTuRUfjRe54Eea17-YfnOOAx

 Below are some git CLI commands that might be useful.
+For the book that was the basis of teh videos, see: https://git-scm.com/book/en/v2

 Install Git
 --------------